-The light is basically a 24-inch-long LED bar that contains 365nm and 385nm diodes (in the range of UVA light).
+The light is a 24-inch-long LED bar containing 365nm and 385nm diodes (in the range of UVA light).

-The device draws around 30 watts of power only, so it won’t cost you a lot of energy.
+The device only draws around 30 watts of power, so it won’t cost you a lot of energy.

 It’s also waterproof, so it’s great for humid growing environments.

-The grow light is very affordable taking into account that UV lights are usually expensive.
+The grow light is very affordable, considering UV lights are usually expensive.

-Although this is UVA light, take the necessary precautions and follow the manufacturer’s guidelines while using HLG 30 UVA supplement in your growing environment.
+Remember, this is UVA light.
+You still must take the necessary precautions.
+Follow the manufacturer’s guidelines while using HLG 30 UVA supplement.

-California Lightworks is the only manufacturer that has integrated UVB light in its full spectrum grow lights.
+California Lightworks is the only manufacturer with integrated UVB light in its full-spectrum grow lights.

-And the brand’s SolarSystem UVB is without a doubt the best UVB light on the market.
+And the brand’s SolarSystem UVB is undoubtedly the best UVB light on the market.

-California Lightworks SolarSystem UVB is a T5 fluorescent lamp and not an LED grow light.
+California Lightworks SolarSystem UVB is a T5 fluorescent lamp, not an LED grow light.

-The light draws around 24 watts and has a power output of around 320 μW/cm² at 24 inches.
+The light draws around 24 watts and has a power output of about 320 μW/cm² at 24 inches.
 For reference, UVB light measures around 200 to 280 μW/cm² on a sunny day.

 California Lightworks SolarSystem UVB can cover a 4’ x 4’ (1.2m x 1.2m) growing area.

-The light has a special design that allows you to control up to 10 units using a single switch or timer.
+The light has a unique design allowing you to control up to ten units using a single switch or timer.

 The recommended distance between the plants and this light is 24 to 36 inches.

-Caution: Don’t work around this light without wearing protective equipment and don’t look directly into the light.
+Caution: Don’t work around this light without wearing protective equipment.
+Do not look directly into the light.

-TotalGrow UVA bar is another great UVA light for plants.
+TotalGrow UVA bar is another excellent UVA light for plants.